Temperature-Resistant Order in 2+1 Dimensions: The Large Limit

 (note that now there is a $t^2$ term) The beta function~\eqref{gendfx} has zeros at $t=0,1$ (describing the $O(N)$ model with a decoupled free scalar and the $O(N+1)$ model, respectively) and $t = -\frac{(d-1)(d-2)}{2}$, which is an interesting nontrivial fixed point.

 At $d=3$ our main interest will be at the fixed point with $t=-1$ of~\eqref{cubicbeta}.
 To analyze it we have to complete the analysis of the sextic interaction $\psi^6$ and compute $\beta_g$.
 There are contributions from a dozen diagrams which we evaluate in Appendix~\ref{A}.
-After the dust settles we find
+After the dust settles we find \footnote{We thank Soumyadeep Chaudhuri for verifying this beta function.}

 We can now discuss the fixed points.
 From~\eqref{cubicbeta} we find the fixed points $t=\pm 1,0$. $t=0$ is a theory of a decoupled free scalar field along with the $O(N)$ model.
 For $t=1$ we find that also $g=0$ and we thus have the usual $O(N+1)$ vector model.
 Lastly, we find the solution of most interest to us here